GA-repos/HTML-and-CSS/readme.md

 - Now lets checkout [CSS Zen Garden](http://www.csszengarden.com) to see some examples of the great power and diversity that CSS can have on a website.

->notice, you can use the chrome extension, 'web developer' to take away all css
+> Optional: You can use the chrome extension called [web developer](https://chrome.google.com/webstore/detail/web-developer/bfbameneiokkgbdmiekhjnmfkcnldhhm?hl=en-US) to disable css on any site.
+If you want to.
->on a site

 ### CSS File: We do (5 minutes / 1:55)